thomasmoor/YouTube-Transcript-Downloader/README.md

 Retrieves the text (transcript) of a given YouTube video (identified by its URL)

-Runs on Flask
+- Backend Runs on Flask (app.py)

-Requirements:
-- flask
+- FrontEnd can run on:
-- flask_cors
+  - Next.js (thomasmoor.org)
-- pytube
+  - Blogger (blogger.js)
-- youtube_transcript_api
+  - Wordpress plugin (tmo.YouTubeTranscript.zip)